chimbosonic/keyoxide-cli-rs/README.md

 CLI interface to doip-rs library written in rust.

+Currently this uses:
-Currently this uses `doip = { git = "https://codeberg.org/keyoxide/doip-rs.git", branch = "dev", version = "0.1.0" }`
+`doip = { git = "https://codeberg.org/chimbosonic/doip-rs.git", branch = "openpgpSplit", version = "0.1.0" }`
+`doip-openpgp = { git = "https://codeberg.org/chimbosonic/doip-rs.git", branch = "openpgpSplit", version = "0.1.0" }`
+`aspe-rs = { git = "https://codeberg.org/keyoxide/aspe-rs.git", branch = "main", version = "0.1.0" }`

-# Releases and Pipeline
+## Releases and Pipeline

-There is a mirror at https://github.com/chimbosonic/keyoxide-cli-rs which has Builds and Releases with the build artifacts.
+There is a mirror at [https://github.com/chimbosonic/keyoxide-cli-rs](https://github.com/chimbosonic/keyoxide-cli-rs) which has Builds and Releases with the build artifacts.

 You can use those if you don't want to pull and build this yourself.